YunoHost/doc/try_at_home.md

 <br>
 <div class="alert alert-warning" markdown="1">
-**Note:** You have to plug your computer in Ethernet directly behind your main router in order to automatically make the network configuration.
+<strong>Note:</strong> You have to plug your computer in Ethernet directly behind your main router in order to automatically make the network configuration.
 </div>

 ---